kuddlefishbwaa/CoC_CharacterGenApp/Onboarding_Rspec.md

 ## Test Setup
-To generate tests for a model for uniti testing you want to generate them with...
+To generate tests for a model for unit testing you want to generate them with...

 - For Model testing.
 ```